Haas MBA Essays: Tips for 2022-2023

 The Career Goals Essay

-• One of our goals at Berkeley Haas is to develop leaders who value diversity and to create an inclusive environment in which people from different ethnicities, genders, lived experiences, and national origins feel welcomed and supported.
-Can you please describe any experience or exposure you have in the area of diversity, equity, and inclusion, whether through community organizations, personal, or in the workplace? (text box, 150 words)
+• Can you please describe any experience or exposure you have in the area of diversity, equity, inclusion, justice, and belonging whether through community organizations, personal, or in the workplace?
+(300 words max)

 Optional Essays

-• This section should only be used to convey relevant information not addressed elsewhere in your application.
-This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate. (text box, no word limit)
+• Optional Information #2: This section should only be used to convey relevant information not addressed elsewhere in your application.
+This may include explanation of employment gaps, academic aberrations, supplemental coursework, etc. You are encouraged to use bullet points where appropriate.

 Finally, Berkeley Haas also asks applicants for supplemental information, which include some additional prompts.